othree/jspc.vim/README.md

     node.addEventLitenser('_

 The cursor is just after `'`.
-And JSPC know iys inside a function call.
+And JSPC know its inside a function call.
 The function is `addEventLitenser`.
 Then JSPC can find the possible values for `addEventLitenser`.
 Evevy material need be in the same line to make it happen.
 JSPC will not look up on previous line.
 So.